BasicPrimitives/react-demo/server/src/static/verticallayoutorganizationalchart.md

 * Places group title on the right and context buttons on the left
 * Rotates root's group title 180 degree
 * Places vertical managers formation on the left of the root connection line
-* Aligns horiozontal children formation to the left of the managers node
+* Aligns horizontal children formation to the left of the managers node

 ## Children layout
 Chart supports following layouts for children